 Jonathan – Founder, Editor In Chief, The Emperor.

 The cogs and mastermind of the Racket Empire, Yost, AKA “The Emperor,” is a man among men.
 He has interviewed countless artists and has attempted to set up a fantasy cage-fight match, but has so far failed to find a group of musicians who value their lives less than entertaining people.
-Trained in the ways of Magazine Moguling, armed with an actual degree in music and possessing a dazzling background in bad-assary, he vows to take Racket “to the limit”.
-In his free time, he enjoys cooking elaborate dinners for himself, re-naming people’s pets and Scrabble.
-With 6 years of writing under his belt, he worries that one day someone may call him a journalist, which would add unneeded pressure.
+Trained in the ways of Magazine Moguling (not really), armed with an actual degree in music and possessing a dazzling background in bad-assary, he vows to take Racket “to the limit”.
+In his free time, he enjoys cooking elaborate dinners for himself, re-naming people’s pets and Scrabble (Words with Friends will suffice, set up a game, yo: username: DrEmperor).
+Writing since 2002, he worries that one day someone may call him a journalist, which would add unneeded pressure.
 He one day hopes to make it big and win the heart of his boyhood crush, actress Molly Ringwald, by buying her a solid gold robot that contains the real beating heart of a man.
+He has a day job as the publicist of San Manuel Indian Bingo & Casino, but the words here are his alone.
+Unless he’s quoting someone else, then they are not his words.

 Let him know how much he’s touched your heart: Jonathan@racketmag.com

-Caitlin is a student who doesn’t really know what to learn- currently it’s communication, but don’t hold your breath.
+Caitlin is spends her day Facebooking for a living and reading books for life.
 She spends most of her knowledge, effort, and spare time trying to get the Emperor to get stuff done.
 Sometimes it works.
 Racket Magazine suits her fancy as it allows her loads of free reading, bossiness, picking on people with poor grammar, and hitting on drummers at shows.
 Drop Caitlin a line for any information on Racket, media related business, advertising, job applications, Monty Python quotes, or a good sarcastic kick in the ass.
 Peas out!
+She also has partnered (in a non-sexual way) with several other women to bring you LadiesOnTheShelf.net

 Raised by a pack of college-educated timber-wolves, she likes her culture like she likes her meat- raw and sprinkled with wit.
 Armed with a mind as sharp as a steel-trap and as diabolical as a Jr. Jumble, her job is to add a touch of class to this joint.
 If you can put it up on a screen, she’s on it.
 Whether scrawled, pressed, screened, or deep fried, she tears into it like a hungry orphan.
 When the moon is out on a cloudless night, some say you can still hear her howl show-tunes from Annie.